tapsbook/photobookSDK-iOS/README.md

 Sample apps:

- - You can try out the photo book creation and ordering experience offered by TapsBook SDK in our demo Cleen app, available in the App Store
+ - You can try out the photo book creation and ordering experience offered by TapsBook SDK in our [Cleen app](https://itunes.apple.com/us/app/cleen-books-delete-photos/id926163661?mt=8) available in the App Store
- - We also have a "hello world" photo book app [Download](https://dl.dropboxusercontent.com/s/29uvn7gt1ucxfj9/photobook-sample-1.1.6.zip?dl=0) that demonstrates how to build a photo book app using the SDK in minutes
+ - This repo contains a demo app that demonstrates how to build a photo book app using the SDK in minutes

 Our Quick Start Guide will get you up and going fast: